Cash Buyers vs iBuyers: Who Pays More in California?

 Quick Checklist

-- Do I need an as‑is sale with no repairs, showings, or clean‑outs?
+- Do I truly need an as-is sale with no repairs, showings, or clean-outs?

-- Are there liens, tenants, probate steps, or HOA issues?
+- Are there liens, tenants, probate, or HOA items that limit buyer pools?

-- What’s my true net after fees, credits, taxes, and carrying costs?
+- What’s my net after fees, credits, closing items, carrying costs, and taxes?

 - Am I inside an iBuyer coverage ZIP?
 If not, what’s Plan B?